Photo by Karolina Kuras

 Alysa participated in New York City Ballet’s Choreographic Institute three times (Spring and Fall 2019, Summer 2021) and was one of the 2017 winners of Northwest Dance Project’s International Choreographic Competition.

 She also creates under the umbrella of Alysa Pires Dance Projects, which made its critically acclaimed full-length debut with Exterminating Angel at the 2016 Toronto Fringe Festival.

-Upcoming projects include the world premiere of Pires’ Macbeth for Ballet Kelowna, the company’s first full-length commission, as well as a new commission for New York City Ballet.
+Upcoming projects include a new commission for New York City Ballet.

 Alysa is an Honours BFA graduate from Toronto Metropolitan University and was the recipient of the 2015 Jack McAllister Award, which recognizes alumni accomplishment.